voxdotdev/pycrashcourse/chapter_5/notes/overview.md

 ## Using Multiple Lists

 Lists and if statements can be used to make sure the user input makes sense before acting on it.
+Essentially compare one list to another, a list with user input to a list with valid entries.

+## Styling if Statements

+The only recommendation PEP 8 provides for styling conditional tests is to use a single space around comparison operators, such as ==. >=, <=.

+>if age < 4</br>
+is better than:</br>
+>if age<4

+## Summary of Chapter 5

+* How to write conditional tests, which always evaluate to true or false.
+* How to write simple if statements, if-else chains, if-elif-else chains.
+* Identify conditions with these statements
+* Handle certain items in a list differently than all other items, while utilizing the efficiency of a for loop.
+* Revisited Python's style recommendations